Dorislwk/Dorislwk/README.md

 ### **[Project 3: Diabetes Predictor](#)**

-A predictive model that assesses the risk of diabetes based on various health parameters.
+An analysis and predictive model project that assesses the risk of diabetes based on various health parameters.
 The application provides insights based on user data.

 #### <code style="color : Aqua ">Technologies Used</code>
-- Python, Matplotlib, Scikit-learn, tkinter & Azure
+- Python, Matplotlib, Scikit-learn, Tkinter & Azure

 #### <code style="color : Aqua ">Key Features</code>
 - Created visualizations to support comprehensive analysis of factor related with diabetes